Memphis talk show host Thaddeus Matthews in custody after violating order of protection, police say

-MEMPHIS, Tenn. — A Memphis talk show host is now in custody after a woman claimed he violated an active order of protection, police say.
+MEMPHIS, Tenn. — A Memphis talk show host is now free on bond after a woman claimed he violated an active order of protection, police say.

 Police said that on Jan.
 4, the woman reported that her ex-boyfriend, Thaddeus Matthews, posted a YouTube video in regards to the order of protection she has against him.